lmc2179/lmc2179.github.io/drafts/fwer.md

 Not clear how to apply it for CIs; unfortunate because effect sizes are where its at

+From the paper:

+The power gain obtained by using a sequentially rejective Bonferroni test instead of a classical Bonferroni test depends very much upon the alternative.
+It is small if all the hypotheses are 'almost true', but it may be considerable if a number of hypotheses are 'completely wrong'.
+If m of the n basic hypotheses are 'completely wrong' the corresponding levels attain small values, and these hypotheses are rejected in the first m steps with a big probability.
+The other levels are then compared to ac/k for k = n -m, n-rm-l, n-rm -2, ..., 2, 1, which is equivalent to performing a sequentially rejective Bonferroni test only on those hypotheses that are not 'completely wrong'

 ## Why does Bonferroni-Holm work?

 https://www.ime.usp.br/~abe/lista/pdf4R8xPVzCnX.pdf